Select your course options:

 Careers

 As a graduate of this course you will be able to work as the lead clinician in the ambulance service.
-Upon gaining experience you could diversify into areas such as Hazardous Areas Response Teams (HART); flight paramedics; management roles; or one of the new roles now being offered to paramedics in the community and other areas of the NHS.
+Upon gaining experience, you could diversify into areas such as Hazardous Areas Response Teams (HART); specialist urgent-care paramedics; advanced critical-care paramedics; management roles; or one of the new roles now being offered to paramedics, in other areas of the NHS and in the community as first-contact practitioners or advanced-care practitioners, with independent prescribing.

 Entry Requirements